sourabhsinghyadav001/e-shopping/README.md

 - The detection of tags like men's clothing, jewelery etc. are actually detected from data and shown as filter !
 - Used Firebase Authentication for signIn/signUp.

+## Used chrome to build the project.

+- I used latest chrome version to build and test the app.

 ## Packages used

 - react-router-dom: for routing